 Instant Pot Zuppa Toscana Soup (Video)

 And because the onion, garlic, and sausage are cooked in the Instant Pot (affiliate link) before you lock the lid and cauliflower cooks in a flash in the Instant Pot, this soup is super quick!
-So when you need a quick dinner that’s easy, tasty, and low-carb, give this Instant Pot Low-Carb Zuppa Toscana Soup a try!
+So when you need a quick dinner that’s easy, tasty, and low-carb, give this Instant Pot Zuppa Toscana a try!

 What ingredients do you need for this recipe?